Building an agroecology movement in Zimbabwe

 - Product value addition

-Since 2014 Elizabeth Mpofu, the Chairperson of ZIMSOFF, has been the Secretary General of the International Coordinating Committee of La Via Campesina (LVC) an international peasant movement which represents about 200 million farmers.
-ZIMSOFF has also been hosting the International Operating Secretariat of LVC.of .
+Since 2014 Elizabeth Mpofu, the Chairperson of ZIMSOFF, has been the Secretary General of the International Coordinating Committee of La Via Campesina (LVC), an international peasant movement which represents about 200 million farmers.
+ZIMSOFF has also been hosting the International Operating Secretariat of the LVC.

 There are a thousand ways to support our work.